-But employers usually make the mistake of correlating employer branding with branding itself, the branding associated with product or services.
+But employers usually make the mistake of correlating employer branding with the branding itself, the branding associated with product or services.

 Suppose a job seeker asks an employee of a company about the work culture?
 Will he pitch about the product and services of the brand?

 Instead, he would go into the company culture, the work-life balance, company core values, etc. TIt would help if you had an excellent story to ensure a strong employer brand.

 But it goes far deeper than ordinary storytelling and superficialities.
 It would help if you lay in the groundwork.
 Telling prospect talents or general job seekers that your company is a great place to work because you provide free food isn’t going to drive the point home.

 Listen to our podcast on: Everything you need to know about 'Employer Branding' with Devan Bhalla